 During this webinar, you will learn best practices for using universal screening assessments, how and why we create tiering structures three times a year, and how tiering and universal screening practices can support equity.

 MTSS & Equity: Is Your MTSS Practice Helping or Hiding Racial Inequities?

 Bringing Disproportionality into the Light of Day to Make a Difference Through MTSS

 👉 Request a demo

 Link to demo request of the Branching Minds Platform

 About the presenters:

-About Dr. Eva Dundas: Dr. Dundas is the Chief Learning Officer of Branching Minds, where she pursues her mission to bridge the gap between the science of learning and education practice.
+About Dr. Eva Dundas: Dr. Dundas is the Chief Academic Officer at Branching Minds, where she pursues her mission to bridge the gap between the science of learning and education practice.
 Dr. Dundas has a Ph.D. in Developmental and Cognitive Psychology from Carnegie Mellon University where she conducted research on how the brain develops when children acquire visual expertise for words and faces.
 Her research also explores how the relationship between neural systems (specifically language and visual processing) unfolds over development, and how those dynamics differ with neurodevelopmental disorders like dyslexia and autism.
 She has published articles on that subject in the Journal of Cognitive Neuroscience, Neuropsychologia, Journal of Experimental Psychology: General, and Journal of Autism and Developmental Disorders.
 Dr. Dundas also has a M.Ed. in Mind, Brain, and Education from Harvard University; and a B.S. in Neuroscience from the University of Pittsburgh.